 A model parameter is a parameter to an operational transformation.
 Hence, the ordered set of model parameters forms the signature of the transformation.
-Each model parameter refers implicitly to a model participating in the query or transformation.
+Each model parameter refers implicitly to a model or collection of models participating in the query or transformation.